yeti/best-practices/docs/react-fs-structure.md

 #### Why modules instead of screens?

-Our thinking here is that if we can create a fs-strucuture that is logically and themaptically compartmentalized, it will be easier for new developers to onboard and navigate the throughout project.
+Our thinking here is that if we can create a filesystem structure that is logically and thematically compartmentalized, it will be easier for new developers to onboard and navigate throughout the project.
 A flatter approach may leave a developer searching for longer than necessary if there is nothing pointing them in the right direction.

 ### Services